sportyjames/appleHealthStepCount/README.md

-# data-science
+# appleHealthStepCount

-How to generate a step report graph from apple health data
+How to generate a step count graph from apple health data

 1. export data from apple health